xxxPatty/xxxPatty.github.io/_pages/about.md

 I enjoy building end-to-end systems: from architecture design to implementation and evaluation.

 Outside of research, I am a disciplined long-distance runner and an aerial hoop practitioner.
-I also enjoy street dance training.
+I also enjoy practicing K-pop dance.
 Physical training helps me maintain focus and resilience in research.

 **Contact:** L224749391@gmail.com